Tarhoncu Ahmed Pasha

-Tarhoncu Ahmed Pasha was born in the area of modern Mat District, northern Albania in the early 17th century.
+Tarhoncu Ahmed Pasha was born in the area of modern Mat District, northern Albania in the late 16th century.
 He was initially a tarragon salesman (tarhoncu) before joining the Ottoman administration.
-He served as governor of Egypt before attaining the vezirate.
+He served as the Governor of Egypt before attaining the vezirate.
 During his brief tenure in the middle of the reign of Sultan Mehmet IV (r.
-1648–1687), he attempted to forestall decline and reform the Ottoman bureaucracy.
+1648–1687), he attempted to forestall the decline and reform the Ottoman bureaucracy.
 Tarhoncu Ahmed was the first grand vizier to draft an annual budget in advance of the coming fiscal year.
 However, his reforms threatened the conservative forces in the Ottoman elite, who secured his execution on 21 March 1653 by spreading the false rumour that he intended to depose the sultan.
 This effectively ended the attempts at reform for several years.